jarydknight/professional-readme-generator/README.md

   ## Tests

   There are no automated tests for this project at the moment.
-Testing can be done manually by running ```node index.js``` in the root directory in the terminal and answering the questions.
+Testing can be done manually by running node index.js in the root directory in the terminal and answering the questions.

+  ---

+  ## Credits

+  Jaryd Knight :heart_on_fire:

   ---